SkorpionG/filelinks/README.md

 # Interactive setup with prompts
 filelinks new

-# Create empty link file
+# Create empty link file (will prompt to add to root config)
 filelinks new --empty

+# Skip adding to root config
+filelinks new --skip-root

+# Create empty file without adding to root config
+filelinks new --empty --skip-root

 # In a subdirectory
 cd src/api